Lesley-Nicole/Pink-Hex-for-Windows-Terminal/README.md

         }
     ]

-Now that you have the scheme set, choose which terminal profile, or profiles, you want to use it on, then paste the following pinkhex.json content.
+Now that you have the colorscheme set, choose which terminal profile, or profiles, you want to use, then paste the following _pinkhex.json_ content.

 **Example:**